Brisbane Road: Justin Edinburgh Stand

 The Justin Edinburgh Stand is the new main stand at Brisbane Road and currently seats home supporters only.
 It has a capacity of 2,918, with 23 disabled supporters and their helpers.
-The letters L O F C are marked out amongst the seats in black.
+The letters LOFC are spelled out in black seats.
 It also houses the club's administrative offices, and the club shop and main ticket office are at the back of this stand.
 There is also a row of executive seating (the Directors' Balcony) above the main seating which overhangs the rest of the stand, and the Olympic Suite which offers corporate hospitality.
 This stand also has premium seating (with its own bar) in its centre, known as the Gallery.
 It has two refreshment outlets at either end underneath the stand and it is accessed by turnstiles at either end via Oliver Road, or via the main reception for Gallery members and Olympic Suite diners.

 The players' changing rooms are also located underneath this stand and players emerge from the tunnel here.
 The dugouts are located at the front of the stand, having been moved from the opposite East Stand from the start of the 2006–07 season.

-The stand was officially renamed from the West Stand to the Justin Edinburgh Stand during Leyton Orient's match against Newport County on 25 January 2020, in memory of the club's recently deceased manager.
+The stand was officially renamed from the West Stand to the Justin Edinburgh Stand during Leyton Orient's match against Newport County on 25 January 2020, in memory of Leyton Orient's manager who led the club back to the Football League prior to his death in June 2019.